Mazda Familia: Seventh generation (BG; 1989)

 Production of the BG Familia mostly ended on 24 May 1994, although the 1.3 L hatchback was kept in production until October 1996 as there was originally no 1.3 L option in the following generation.
-In Australia, the BG model continued to be sold until 1996 as a more affordable alternative to the newer BH model.
+In Australia and South America, the BG saloon continued to be sold until 1996 as a more affordable alternative to the newer BH model.